College Counseling

 Cultivating a love of learning and working hard in the classroom are the two most important things CA students can do in order to prepare for the college process.
 Also, younger students should continue to enjoy CA’s community and cocurricular offerings, such as athletics, arts, and community service.
 Students should also establish strong relationships with teachers, advisors, and coaches.
 Seeking academic and extracurricular passions, challenges in the classroom, and investment in the CA community ensures a strong foundation for the future.

 The international branding of U.S. colleges, a loss of regionalism, and the availability of access to information about higher education have all contributed to rising numbers of applications, and thus, greater selectivity at many colleges.
 That being said, with more than 3,500 colleges in the U.S., every student who carefully does his or her research can expect to attend a college that is a good fit for his or her interests and abilities.
+View our current matriculation list here.

 CA students are excited by learning and thus select classes which genuinely interest them.
 Yes, final grades matter, but admissions counselors are also interested in the story behind these grades, and appreciate the authentic and individual paths CA students chart through the school.
 Advisors and college counselors therefore urge each student to pursue courses from a rigor perspective, and courses that will challenge each student to be at his or her best.
-Student should communicate regularly with academic advisors to ensure the most appropriate placement within each academic discipline.
+Students should communicate regularly with academic advisors to ensure the most appropriate placement within each academic discipline.
 When evaluating students’ applications, admissions counselors value a demanding academic program while also considering a student’s background, abilities, and extracurricular commitments.

 Sophomores and juniors are required to take the PSAT in October.
 Taking the PSAT for practice eases students into the college process with greater understanding and preparation.
-The PSAT Score Report offers students the opportunity to identify their proficiency levels in verbal reasoning, writing and math problem-solving skills; thus, students can work to improve skills before taking the SAT.
+The PSAT Score Report offers students the opportunity to identify their proficiency levels in verbal reasoning, writing, and math problem-solving skills; thus, students can work to improve skills before taking the SAT.
 PSAT scores from junior year may qualify a handful of CA students for entry into the National Merit Scholarship Competition (an honor, for certain, but one that isn’t necessarily distinctive to top colleges).
 PSAT scores are never seen by colleges.
 Concord Academy does not recommend students formally prep for the PSAT, as the PSAT is, in itself, a practice test.

 The College Counseling Office sends letters regarding testing home to students and parents in the summers before junior and senior years.
-These letters provide students with the testing dates for the upcoming year, as well as tips for registering, which is done on-line at www.collegeboard.com.
+These letters provide students with the testing dates for the upcoming year, as well as tips for registering, which is done online at www.collegeboard.com.

 Students for whom English is a second language should also take the TOEFL (Test of English as a Foreign Language).
 Any student who is unsure whether taking the TOEFL is necessary or appropriate should consult the college counseling office.
 Information can also be found at ets.org.